gbionescu/ex4/README.md

     2.2.
 Build `swtpm`.

     2.3.
 (Optional) openssl might have to be rebuilt in order to successfully execute step `2.2` since the `AES_set_encrypt_key` symbol is not built-in.
-See the package definition here: https://git.alpinelinux.org/aports/tree/main/openssl Using the upstream package definition I managed to rebuild a package that contains `AES_set_encrypt_key` without any changes.
+Rebuilding the package can be done by using the definition here: https://git.alpinelinux.org/aports/tree/main/openssl.

+Using the upstream package definition I managed to rebuild a package that contains `AES_set_encrypt_key` without any changes.

 Instructions on how to build any alpine package can be found here: https://wiki.alpinelinux.org/wiki/Creating_an_Alpine_package